innodatalabs/innodatalabs.github.io/_posts/2019-01-31-7776_ways_to_compute_f1_for_ner_task.md

 Here, input is a list of predicted labels (possibly containing illegal transitions).
 This function generates triplets of `label`, `start`, `end`.
 Where `label` is the entity type (`ORG`, `LOC`, `PER` or `MISC` in this task), and (`start, end`) is a span of tokens for this entity.

-Note that when there are no illegal transitions, it does compute correct set of entities.
-We can ally this to "golden" labels, then apply to predicted labels and compute `F1` score.
+Note that when there are no illegal transitions, it does compute the correct set of entities.
+We can apply this to "golden" labels, then apply to predicted labels and compute `F1` score.

 Result is `F1=88.53`.
 Hmm, sounds pretty good, and right in the interval reported by [Jie Yang et al](https://arxiv.org/pdf/1806.04470.pdf) for the same neural architecture (`F1=88.49+-17`).